 To accommodate future plans to install electrical utilities underground, a new transformer vault needed to be installed.
 We worked with the Owner, designer’s, and New York State Electric and Gas (NYSEG) to place the vault in a position to allow the future work to be completed with as little down time as possible.
 We also installed the vault and wire to the temporary transformers in order to expedite permanent power being turned on to the site.

-of work self-performed (site concrete, concrete foundations, cmu, millwork, doors, and hardware)
+of work was self-performed (site concrete, concrete foundations, cmu, millwork, doors, and hardware).